Your Dependable Landfill Leachate Treatment Manufacturer

 If the regulations on leachate quality are quite stringent, several treatment mechanisms can be integrated.
 Reverse osmosis, for instance, can be pivotal in extracting dissolved salts, microorganisms, nutrients, and metals.
 Ion exchange on the other hand can help remove ionized inorganics.

-➣How is Membrane Bioreactor (MBR) Utilized in Landfill Leachate Treatment?
+➣How is Membrane Bioreactor (MBR) Utilized in Leachate Removal System?

 Membrane bioreactor treatment is a technology that is widely used in landfill leachate treatment.
 Unlike orthodox biological treatment methods, membrane bioreactor treatment is more effective and can comprehensively treat old leachate, which is usually difficult to treat using biological treatment processes only.
 This treatment process integrates biological treatment with membrane filtration.